Contributors from members of the Copper team

 7. Coffee boxes

 For the salespeople you know who are always reaching for another cup of coffee, a coffee subscription box might be just the thing.
-In fact, companies such as Crema actually allow teams to rate individual coffees and customize their boxes via their Slack integration.
+Companies like Crema actually allow teams to rate individual coffees and customize their boxes via their Slack integration.
 Welcome to the future!

-An Audible subscription is an awesome investment to have for professionals regardless of their backgrounds.
+An Audible subscription is an awesome investment to give to professionals regardless of their backgrounds.

-In addition to a plethora of fiction, Audible has a variety of business audiobooks that can contribute toward any salespeople’s ongoing education in the industry—great for commutes or work breaks.
+In addition to a plethora of fiction, Audible has a variety of business audiobooks to go towards salespeople’s ongoing learning and development — great for commutes or work breaks.
 If you’re hunting for recommendations, make sure to check out our list of the best sales management books available today.